mimblewimble/grin-rfcs/text/0003-security-process.md

 Here we would list any agreements we have with neighboring projects to share vulnerability information in accordance with the standard itself and the 'Deviations from the Standard' section in the adoption of the standard.
-Agreements would be made by the core team or security sub-team based on capacity to engage and relevance/impact on Grin's ecosystem and to an extent the greater cryptocurrency ecosystem.
+Agreements would be made by the core team or security team based on capacity to engage and relevance/impact on Grin's ecosystem and to an extent the greater cryptocurrency ecosystem.